ChristianKlass/home-media-server/readme.md

 ```
 The ping won't actually work, but you can see that they'll resolve the `sonarr` name to the an IP address.

 The `ports` key maps the internal container port to the host's port so that you can access it.
+This can also be found in the [Docker-Compose documentation](https://docs.docker.com/compose/compose-file/#ports) as well.

-How this works is like this:
+Ports are mapped in a `host-port:container-port` configuration.
+It works like this:
 ```
 ports:
-  - '8989:8989' #this maps the container's port 8989 to the host's port 8989.
+  - '8989:8989' #this maps the host's port 8989 to the container's port 8989.
 ```
 This example is not particularly helpful, but it's what was done. :3 So to access the container, you can do `http://<host.ip.address>:8989`.